Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Continuously learning PMoE model with various cases introduced progressively

 \subsection{Stage 1: Adaptation to wall-bounded turbulence}

-In the second phase, the model is exposed to fully developed turbulent channel flows at $Re_\tau = 2000$ and $5200$.
+In the second phase, the model is exposed to fully developed turbulent channel flows at $Re_\tau = 2000$ and $5200$, which are driven by a volumetric body force, with cyclic boundary conditions at the inlet and outlet and no-slip walls.
 The grid sizes used for the present RANS calculations are provided in appendix~\ref{appB}.
 When this data is fed into PMoE-S0, the router yields a confidence of $0.00\%$ as presented in table \ref{tab:training_process}, correctly identifying that the physics of the wall turbulence differs fundamentally from the free-shear wake.

 This triggers the creation of a new expert $E_1$.
-As discussed in \S\ref{sec:heterogeneous_experts}, we employ symbolic regression to derive a correction for the damping function $f_{\nu 1}$.
+As discussed in \S\ref{subsec_heterogeneous_experts}, we employ offline symbolic regression to derive a correction for the damping function $f_{\nu 1}$.
 The resulting expert formulation is:

-Applying this expert to RANS calculations, the corrected model is able to provide more accurate wall-normal profiles compared to the baseline SA, agreeing weel with the DNS result \citep{lee2015C5200} as shown in figure~\ref{fig:experts}(b).
+Applying this expert to RANS calculations, the corrected model is able to provide more accurate wall-normal profiles compared to the baseline SA, agreeing well with the DNS result \citep{lee2015C5200} as shown in figure~\ref{fig:experts}(b).
 Simultaneously, a new router component $C_1$ is trained.
-The updated model, PMoE-S1, subsequently recognizes the channel data with $99.5\%$ confidence, effectively learning the wall-bounded regime while retaining Expert 0 for wakes.
+The updated model, PMoE-S1, subsequently recognizes the channel data with $99.5\%$ confidence, demonstrating its ability to capture wall-bounded flow characteristics (as represented here by channel flow), while retaining Expert 0 for wakes.